 The MapD Immerse visualization client will instruct the MapD backend to render result sets for certain chart types when the result set is big, while rendering less demanding charts in-browser using D3.

 MapD treats the combined memory (VRAM) of all the GPUs on a server as its lowest level cache, i.e. it tries to keep compressed versions of hot partitions of hot columns in GPU memory whenever possible.
 This approach can easily scale to working sets in the terabytes on a single node.
 For those cases when the working set cannot entirely fit in GPU memory, MapD caches a greater subset of the data in CPU memory, which although slower is typically significantly larger than available GPU memory.
-It will then either stream data from CPU to GPU or execute queries simultaneously in CPU and GPU.
+It will then stream data from CPU to GPU.
 Although this method is slower than if the needed data fits entirely in GPU RAM, we have still found MapD to be faster than other in-memory solutions in such situations due to the highly optimized nature of the database.

 By virtue of being able to execute queries incredibly fast (typically tens of milliseconds over multi-billion record datasets), MapD can scale to many simultaneous users.
 If the users are just executing hand-written SQL queries, this could be hundreds of users per server.
 If the users are analysts working with MapD Immerse, which can issue several queries for every filter applied (one per chart), then you can expect tens of simultaneous users without experiencing any performance degradation.